denysdovhan/slides-reactalicante-pet-projects/README.md

 ---

-# slides-topic
+# slides-reactalicante-pet-projects

-> Slides for my talk about Topic
+> Slides for my talk about pet-projects at [React Alicante](https://reactalicante.es)

 ## Scripts